 Tuscan panzanella, tomato bread salad

-Panzanella was summer breakfast, made with leftover bread.
-During the winter, they used to have polenta to start the day in a glorious way!
-It used to be adult people’s breakfast, grandma used to have milk instead – since they had a cow and a goat in the farm.
+During the winter, they used to have polenta to start the day.
+It used to be adult people’s breakfast, as grandma used to have milk instead – since they had a cow and a goat on the farm.
 Men who went to work in the fields at dawn made the panzanella in a lunch box and brought it with them in a basket.
-When breakfast time came, they used to eat the panzanella drinking some home made red wine.
+Then, when breakfast time came, they used to eat the panzanella, drinking some homemade red wine.

 Panzanella, Tuscan bread salad